 Best social games for PS4

-Stuck at home with nothing to do and want a fun party game to get your friends together (virtually)?
-The Jackbox Party Pack is your answer.
-It features iconic games such as Drawful, Fibbage XL, and You Don't Know Jack, along with Lie Swatter and Word Spud.
-It's perfect if you want to have a laugh without worrying about the stress that other games might induce.
+Stuck at home with nothing to do and want a fun party game to get your friends together?
+The Jackbox series is your answer.
+With eight party packs available to date, the series provides plenty of different minigames to get stuck into.
+Featuring iconic games such as Drawful, Fibbage XL, and Quiplash, It's perfect if you want to have a laugh without worrying about the stress that other games might induce, and the variation of games on offer within each pack means there's always something for everyone.

 Want to mindlessly brawl with your friends using weirdly gelatinous characters?
 That's the premise of Gang Beasts.
 Take to the streets of Beef City and wrestle it out in some wacky and hazardous environments all for your enjoyment and bragging rights.
 But mostly bragging rights.
 Battle against enemies in local and online multiplayer or team up with friends in the gang game mode.